IgniteUI/indigo-design-docfx/en/quick-tips.md

 <div class="divider--half"></div>

 ### Got an external data source?
-Ignite UI App Builder arrives with data source options that let you connect to any REST data source or upload a JSON file.
+App Builder arrives with data source options that let you connect to any REST data source or upload a JSON file.
 Just go and connect it in the Data Source panel.
 [Read more...](https://www.appbuilder.dev/help/using-data-in-your-app)

 <div class="divider--half"></div>
 <div class="divider--half"></div>